Express Melts & Sandwiches

 Yes, this is a business.
 But it's also deeply personal.
 I've been homeless twice.
 I know what it's like to wonder where your next meal is coming from.
 I know what it's like to rely on the kindness of strangers.

-Once we're stable and profitable, we plan to provide free meals to first responders, veterans, and neighbors in need.
+Once we're stable and profitable, our social mission begins: we will provide free meals to first responders, veterans, and neighbors in need.
 We'll never forget where we came from, and we'll pay it forward.

 "It's not about being a hero—it's about feeding them."